-Substantially all short-term and long-term bank borrowings are made under agreements which, as is customary in Japan, provide that under certain conditions the bank may require the borrower to provide collateral (or additional collateral) or a guarantor with respect to the borrowings and that the bank may treat any collateral, whether furnished as security for short-term or long-term loans or otherwise, as collateral for all indebtedness to such bank.
+Substantially all short-term bank borrowings are made under agreements which, as is customary in Japan, provide that under certain conditions the bank may require the borrower to provide collateral (or additional collateral) or a guarantor with respect to the borrowings and that the bank may treat any collateral, whether furnished as security for short-term or long-term loans or otherwise, as collateral for all indebtedness to such bank.
 Also, provisions of certain loan agreements grant certain rights of possession to the lenders in the event of default.
-The Company did not provide banks with any collateral for outstanding loans as of March 31, 2015.
+The Company did not provide banks with any collateral for outstanding loans as of March 31, 2016.

-The Company entered into bank overdraft agreements with certain Japanese banks for which the unused balance outstanding as of March 31, 2015 was ¥10,750,000 thousand.
+The Company entered into bank overdraft agreements with certain Japanese banks for which the unused balance outstanding as of March 31, $2016 \text{ was } \pm 10{,}750{,}000 \text{ thousand}$.